Josette Banzet

-Josette Banzet, Marquise de Bruyenne (April 6, 1938 – December 4, 2020) was an American-based actress.
+Josette Banzet, Marquise de Bruyenne (died December 4, 2020) was an American-based actress.
 She won a Golden Globe Award for Best Supporting Actress in a Series, Miniseries or Television Film for her performance in Rich Man, Poor Man.

 Biography

 The daughter of a French politician, Banzet was raised in Paris, Indochina, and Morocco.
 She attended college in Miami, where she met her first husband; they divorced soon after.
 She then pursued acting, where she appeared in a play on Broadway, and then moved to Hollywood, where she began her acting career.
-In 1973, she married Hollywood public relations mogul, Warren Cowan.
-Her third marriage was to American pop music star, Tommy Roe.
-On March 22, 2019, Roe announced that Banzet was suffering from advanced stages of Alzheimer's.
+In 1973, she married Hollywood public relations mogul Warren Cowan.
+Her third marriage was to American pop music star Tommy Roe.
+On March 22, 2019, Roe announced that Banzet was in the advanced stages of Alzheimer's.